MahdiAll99/MEDimage/README.md

 ## 4. Tutorials

-We have created many tutorials for the different functionalities of the package.
-More details can be found in the [documentation](https://medimage.readthedocs.io/en/latest/tutorials.html)
+We have created many [tutorial notebooks](https://github.com/MahdiAll99/MEDimage/tree/main/notebooks) to assist you in learning how to use the different parts of the package.
+More details can be found in the [documentation](https://medimage.readthedocs.io/en/latest/tutorials.html).

-## 4. IBSI Standardization
+## 5. IBSI Standardization
-The image biomarker standardization initiative (IBSI) is an independent international collaboration which works towards standardizing the extraction of image biomarkers from acquired imaging.
-The IBSI therefore seeks to provide image biomarker nomenclature and definitions, benchmark data sets, and benchmark values to verify image processing and image biomarker calculations, as well as reporting guidelines, for high-throughput image analysis.
-We have participated in this collaboration with our package to make sure it respects the international nomenclatures and definitions The participation was separated to two chapters:
+The image biomarker standardization initiative ([IBSI](https://theibsi.github.io)) is an independent international collaboration that aims to standardize the extraction of image biomarkers from acquired imaging.
+The IBSI therefore seeks to provide image biomarker nomenclature and definitions, benchmark datasets, and benchmark values to verify image processing and image biomarker calculations, as well as reporting guidelines, for high-throughput image analysis.
+We participate in this collaboration with our package to make sure it respects the international nomenclatures and definitions.
+The participation was separated to two chapters:

   - ### IBSI Chapter 1
-      [The IBSI chapter 1](https://theibsi.github.io/ibsi1/) was initiated in September 2016, and it reached completion in March 2020 and is dedicated to the standardization of commonly used radiomic features.
-We have created jupyter notebooks and made it available for the users to run the IBSI tests themselves.
-The tests are an interactive Colab notebooks and is directly accessible here:
+      [The IBSI chapter 1](https://theibsi.github.io/ibsi1/) is dedicated to the standardization of commonly used radiomic features.
+It was initiated in September 2016 and reached completion in March 2020.
+We have created two [jupyter notebooks](https://github.com/MahdiAll99/MEDimage/tree/main/notebooks/ibsi) for each phase of the chapter and made them available for the users to run the IBSI tests for themselves.
+The tests can also be explored in interactive Colab notebooks that are directly accessible here:

       - **Phase 1**: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MahdiAll99/MEDimage/blob/main/notebooks/ibsi/ibsi1p1.ipynb)
       - **Phase 2**: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MahdiAll99/MEDimage/blob/main/notebooks/ibsi/ibsi1p2.ipynb)

   - ### IBSI Chapter 2 (In progress)
       [The IBSI chapter 2](https://theibsi.github.io/ibsi2/) was launched in June 2020 and still in progress.
 It is dedicated to the standardization of commonly used imaging filters in radiomic studies.
-We have created jupyter notebooks and made it available for the users to run the IBSI tests themselves and validate image filtering and image biomarker calculations from filter response maps.
-The tests are an interactive Colab notebooks and is directly accessible here:
+We have created two [jupyter notebooks](https://github.com/MahdiAll99/MEDimage/tree/main/notebooks/ibsi) for each phase of the chapter and made them available for the users to run the IBSI tests for themselves and validate image filtering and image biomarker calculations from filter response maps.
+The tests can also be explored in interactive Colab notebooks that are directly accessible here:

       - **Phase 1**: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MahdiAll99/MEDimage/blob/main/notebooks/ibsi/ibsi2p1.ipynb)
       - **Phase 2**: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MahdiAll99/MEDimage/blob/main/notebooks/ibsi/ibsi2p2.ipynb)